wdporter/i-am-that-vuepress/42-reality-cannot-be-expressed/readme.md

 God is all that is great and wonderful; I am nothing, have nothing, can do nothing.
 Yet all comes out of me — the source is me; the root, the origin, is me.

-When reälity explodes in you, you may call it experience of God.
+When reality explodes in you, you may call it experiënce of God.
-Or, rather, it is God experiencing you.
+Or, rather, it is God experiëncing you.
 God knows you when you know yourself.
-Reälity is not the result of a process; it is an explosion.
+Reality is not the result of a process; it is an explosion.
 It is definitely beyond the mind, but all you can do is to know your mind well.
 Not that the mind will help you, but by knowing your mind you may avoid your mind disabling you.
 You have to be very alert, or else your mind will play false with you.